 Simply put, an expungement is a legal way to “clear your record.”
 Only a nonpublic record of the offense or arrest is retained by the Mississippi Criminal Information Center, which is used for determining in subsequent proceedings if you are a first offender.
 As a result, after expungement, employers should not be able to find your previous conviction when conducting a background check.

-By statute, the expungement is designed to restore you to the same “status” as you had before the arrest and charge.
+By statute, the expungement is designed to restore you to the same “status” you had before the arrest and charge.
 In addition, under Mississippi law, you may not be found guilty of perjury for failure to recite or acknowledge your arrest or conviction in most circumstances.

 SO WHAT CAN BE EXPUNGED?